US lashes out at 'repugnant' regime violence in Nicaragua - Journal du Cameroun

 The UN’s human rights office in Geneva said it had counted at least 25 killings in the crackdown on Nicaraguan protesters, many of which it said may have been “unlawful.”
 It called for investigations.

-The protests were sparked a week ago by pension reforms aimed at keeping Nicaragua’s burdened Social Security Institute afloat by cutting benefits and increasing contributions.
+The protests were sparked by pension reforms aimed at keeping Nicaragua’s burdened Social Security Institute afloat by cutting benefits and increasing contributions.

-But they rapidly spread and intensified as other grievances over Ortega’s rule surged to the fore.
+But they rapidly spread as other grievances over Ortega’s rule surged to the fore.

 The president hastily canceled the pension reform, but that failed to attenuate the protests.